 To Jasper national park for two days.
-Really one day to do things.
+Really needed a break.
+Just a break.

 |View on top of Tram line.|

 We took some driving tours, took a short walk around the Maligne canyon, Athabasca falls and went on the tram line.
 All of which causes pain.
 Even with breaks in there… holy hell bring on the pain.
 Foot pain in the arch, knee pain, back pain, shoulder pain, migraine pain.
 At least we know I am not capable of much and cater our activities to that.
 Take a break between and then a longer break in there.
 Driving tours are great that way.
 Scenic.
 Have great views at the end.
 You can stroll about as much as you are able.
 Then more driving.
 But I put too much in one day, thus the pain I felt then, and now, and likely for the next few days.